 The Hawks fields three teams at the Division I level of the Rhode Island Interscholastic League: Varsity, JV and Freshman.
 The Freshman squad won consecutive state championships in 2016 and 2017.

 Other notable Hawks alumni include: Will Blackmon, NFL defensive back who earned a Super Bowl ring with the New York Giants in 2011, and has played for the Green Bay Packers, Seattle Seahawks, Jacksonville Jaguars, and Washington Redskins; Matt Sherry, Villanova University Wildcats tight end who was drafted by the Cincinnati Bengals in 2008; and Kwity Paye, who was selected to play in the 2017 Under Armour All-American Game, and recruited to play defensive end for the University of Michigan Wolverines.

-Hendricken graduate Keith Croft ’95 enters his eleventh season as head coach with a career record of 101-17, and his 2010-2016 teams are the only squads in Rhode Island history to win seven consecutive Division I Super Bowls.
-During this seven year championship run the Hawks have amassed a 76-6 won-loss record.
-Hendricken enters the 2017 campaign with great optimism.
+Keith Croft ’95 has served as head coach for 11 seasons, and boasts an exceptional career record of 101-17.
+Croft’s 2010-2016 teams are the only squads in Rhode Island history to win seven consecutive Division I Super Bowls.
+During this seven-year championship run, the Hawks amassed a 76-6 record.